juhalehto/dotNETCore3-VueJS-template/DotNETCore3-VueJS/README.md

-# Boileplate-project for .NET Core 3 App with Vue (2.6.10) clientapp.
+# Project-template for .NET Core 3 App with Vue (2.6.10) clientapp.
 Couldn't find one of these from Visual Studio's project templates, so googled around a bit and tailored one for myself.

 ## Contains
 ```